2007 Minamimaki mayoral election: Issues

 The main issue was the proposed merger of the village with neighboring Kawakami.
 In a referendum earlier this year 87% voted not to merger.
 Incumbent mayor Yoshito Nakajima supported a merger while Yukihiko Kikuchi of the JCP was against it.
-Kikuchi also called for a "agriculture revitalization" and criticized what he called "undemocratic policies" of the incumbent mayor.
+Kikuchi also called for an "agriculture revitalization" and criticized what he called "undemocratic policies" of the incumbent mayor.

 Results

 Yukihiko Kikuchi won the election with 430 more votes than Yoshito Nakajima.